christophermoverton/docker_kafka_weatheralert/README.md

 The producer script fetches data from the weather alerts API and sends it to the Kafka topic `weather-alerts`.

 ### Running the Producer Inside the Container
+Note: These are instructions for manually running the producer script.
+This is already automated once the docker container is built and running.

 1. Connect to the running Kafka container:
     ```bash